EdijsApse/Flight_Planner/README.md

 Follow the instructions to setup this project locally

-1. Clone Weather App repository.
+1. Clone Flight Planner repository.
 2. Build & Run from Visual Studio editor